-I research and teach at the Department of Political Science at Stockholm University.
-My primary research interests lie in the intersection between politics, economics and philosophy, and my recently finished dissertation concerns individual duties to contribute to justice.
-I currently hold a postdoc position in a research project about the Global Governance of Artificial Intelligence.
+I am a researcher and teacher at the Department of Political Science at Stockholm University.
+My primary research interests lie in the intersection between politics, economics and philosophy, and I currently hold a postdoc position in a research project about the Global Governance of Artificial Intelligence.
+My dissertation concerned individual duties to contribute to justice.